yao-zhao/EDGAN/README.md

 - WGAN, takes longer to train, unclear about improvements (worse on bird, better on mscoco)
 - LSGAN, wrose result, shorter to train
 - lr need to be low, 0.0002 instead of 0.002
 - CLSGAN, really good result on mscoco
+- deconv may cause patterns, resize is better
+-->

 # References publications
 - [StackGAN]